Flight-Free-UK/flight_free_uk_website/source/posts/watt-next-all-things-being-eco.html.markdown

 **12.33** Dave: ‘The power of example is the only way we’ve got to peacefully change the world’ e.g. the youth strike – that started with one girl quietly protesting, and now look how that’s caught on.

-> "The power of example is the only way we’ve got to peacefully change the world"
+> "The power of example is the only way we’ve got to peacefully change the world."

 **17:49** We play 'Holding On' by Gregory Porter/Disclosure.
 This is for Anna's twin sister Sarah, who sings jazz and loves Gregory Porter.
 This is the 'hit parade' version.